demisto/content-docs/docs/integrations/debugging.md

 title: Debugging
 ---

 Over the course of developing Integrations and Scripts, it is expected that at *some* point your code will cause something to break.
-In fact, one of the greatest features of Demisto is to use machine learning to better time these crashes so they occur on your time off.
+In fact, one of the greatest features of Cortex XSOAR is to use machine learning to better time these crashes so they occur on your time off.

 ## Printing to the War Room